juupje/remarkable-layers/README.md

-Note: I am no longer using this project and I have archived it.
-Feel free to fork.
+Note: This is a forked project.
+The [original project](https://github.com/bsdz/remarkable-layers) is no longer being maintained and is incompatable with the new ReMarkable Cloud API.
+It also has issues with (my version of) Inkscape.

 # remarkable-layers